 Luke 17:15-16 (NKJV)

-Luke 17, verses 11-19, recounts the story of the ten lepers healed by Jesus.
+Luke 17, verses 11-19, recounts the story of the ten lepers who were healed by Jesus at the same time.
 It is a remarkable testimony of the genuine thankfulness of the one leper who returned to thank Jesus and give glory to God.
 However, it is also a very sad statement that the other nine lepers did not return once they realized that they had been healed.

 The one extremely grateful man glorified God with a loud voice!
 He wanted everyone to know that Jesus healed him and how thankful he was to God.
 He did not just continue on his way as the other nine did, accepting the miraculous gift of cleansing, but failing to go back and thank the One who had mercy on them.

-The most important healing anyone can receive is the healing of our hearts and spirits through a sincere conversion to following Jesus Christ as our personal Lord and Savior!
-As followers of Jesus, we should also be overwhelmed with thankfulness.
+Although being healed of leprosy was a miraculous example of healing, the most important healing anyone can receive is the healing of their heart and spirit through a sincere conversion to becoming a follower of Jesus Christ by asking Him to be their personal Lord and Savior!
+As followers of Jesus, we should also be overwhelmed with thankfulness regardless of what might be happening in our lives.
 Our hearts and spirits should reflect the amazing gift we have been given of being forgiven for our sins and welcomed into God’s family.
-We are children of the King of Glory.
-We are sons and daughters of the Most High God.
-Regardless of anything else He ever does for or through us, the undeserved gift of salvation is more than enough for us to be forever grateful to the Lord.
+We are children of the King of Glory!
+We are sons and daughters of the Most High God!
+The undeserved gift of salvation is more than enough for us to be forever grateful to the Lord.

 We must show our thankfulness and love for Jesus by obeying God’s Word and allowing the Holy Spirit to convict us when we fall short of living the godly life that the Lord desires for us.
-When that happens, we must ask God to forgive us in Jesus’ name, and change our attitudes and behavior.
+When that happens, we must ask God to forgive us in Jesus’ name, and repent by changing our attitudes and behavior.
 Repeating the same sin over and over does not indicate that we are truly thankful for Jesus’ incredible sacrifice.
-Only genuine repentance, having a change of heart, and following the Lord’s instructions demonstrates how much we love Him and how grateful we are for what He has done for us.
+Only genuine repentance— having a change of heart and following the Lord’s instructions—demonstrates how much we love Jesus and how grateful we are for what He has done for us.

 Too many people, including a large number of Christians, take everything for granted and have an attitude of entitlement.
 They act like they deserve blessings from God—like the Creator of the Universe owes them something.
-If we do not surrender our lives to the Lord and have a sincere, personal relationship with Jesus, what we deserve is punishment for our sins.
-That includes spending an eternity after physical death in Hell—separated from the Most High God forever.
-None of us deserve any blessings.
+If we do not surrender our lives to the Lord in humility and have a sincere, personal relationship with Jesus, what we deserve is punishment for our sins.
+That includes spending an eternity after physical death in Hell—separated from Almighty God forever.
+None of us deserve any blessings without living a life of obedience and thankfulness to our Most High God.
 However, thanks to our merciful and loving, heavenly Father, He does bless us if we accept His Son, Jesus, and live according to God’s Word.
 That includes being thankful to the One who sent His Son to die for us and to heal our broken hearts and spirits.

-Showing the Lord our thankfulness is an essential part of the inner healing process for emotional pain and trauma.
+Expressing and showing the Lord our thankfulness is an essential part of the inner healing process for emotional pain and trauma.
 We must verbalize our gratefulness to the Lord and share our testimonies of what He has done for us.
 There is no substitute for being thankful.
 It blesses the Lord when we thank Him and we bless others when we tell them how He has set us free.
 The more we do that, the more freedom we will receive.
-Our broken hearts will continue to be healed as we deliberately and daily thank God, Jesus and the Holy Spirit.
+Our broken hearts will continue to be healed as we deliberately and daily thank God, Jesus and the Holy Spirit for every blessing in our lives, especially the priceless gift of being able to spend eternity in Heaven with the Lord.

 Oh, give thanks to the Lord, for He is good!
 For His mercy endures forever.